Penn-State-Microbiome-Center/KickStart-Workshop-2021/Day5-Shotgun/TaxonomicProfiling-MetaPhlAn3.md

 for profiling the taxonomic composition of microbial communities from metagenomic shotgun sequencing data.

+This tool is quite fast and has high specificity, but sacrifices sensitivity.
+It is based on clade specific marker genes.

 # Installation
 - Activate conda on Roar: `module load anaconda3`
 - Create the environment: `conda create -y --name metaphlan -c bioconda python=3.7 tbb=2020.2 metaphlan`